 Ormer fully deserves it's accolades of a Michelin Star and 3 AA Rosettes.
 Situated in the centre of St Helier, the bespoke furniture, aged leather and silk wallpaper bring understated sophistication.
 Knowledgeable and dedicated staff ensure your experience is as elegant and refined as Shaun Rankin's cuisine.

 Chateau Le Chaire offers guests a tempting opportunity to have one of Jersey’s optimum afternoon teas in one of the most picturesque settings in the Channel Islands.
 Concealed amongst the trees of Rozel, a small fishing village in the north east, you’ll find an exquisitely preserved Victorian manor.
 Generously designed and professionally staffed, you couldn’t ask for a more beautiful place to appreciate your 3 tiered stand of sandwiches and cakes.

 St Aubin’s Harbour might be one of Jersey’s most picturesque spots.
 The Somerville Hotel sits proud above this 16th century harbour, boasting views over the attractive fishing village below and the expansive St. Aubin’s Bay.
 Enjoy your indulgent afternoon tea, soaking in this magnificent view, and share the experience of this traditional English ritual.

 The Savoy, St. Helier

 If something a little more boutique is what you’re searching for, look no further.
 The Savoy is a beautifully presented 4* Hotel situated in the heart of St Helier.
-This beautiful building, once an old Victorian house, has a warm and inviting dining space.
-Enjoy the delicious homemade sandwiches and cakes as they are brought to you in the attractive, sheltered conservatory-style dining room.
+This beautiful building, once an old Victorian house, has an inviting dining space.
+Enjoy the homemade sandwiches and cakes as they are brought to you in an attractive, sheltered conservatory-style dining room.